simrankaur5/easyfitapp/README.md

 # easyfitapp

-This application was created as a group.
+This was a group project
-We h